 Year 10 French students will be doing Reading, Listening and Writing papers during the PPE period in May.
-All students will be sitting the higher paper.
+All students will be sitting the higher paper, unless informed otherwise by their teacher.

 The exams will cover the entire specification including the units we have covered so far as well as the units we will study in year 11.
 This is because we will use a real GCSE paper so that we can get the most accurate grade for the students.